AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-tab.md

 SCREENSHOT

-!!!!!!!!!!!!!!!
-BELOW - add "a" before Nested?

-## Visualizing Nested Execute Campaign {#visualizing-nested-execute-campaign}
+## Visualizing a Nested Execute Campaign {#visualizing-a-nested-execute-campaign}

-STOPPED EDITING HERE
+STOPPED EDITING HERE - PICK UP AFTER SHUTDOWN

 Execute campaigns run in series with the parent campaign i.e leads that qualify for an executable campaign complete all flow steps from the campaign and return to the primary campaign to continue through flow steps of this campaign.